 - Brown Dog Tick: Young ticks, or nymphs, have six legs while adults have eight.
 This brown bug is the culprit behind many cases of Rocky Mountain spotted fever in Arizona.

 - Rocky Mountain Wood Tick: This brown insect can become gray in color after feeding.
 Uncommon in the Chandler region, this tick may be found in the northern part of the state and could hitch a ride with unsuspecting travelers.

 The bite of a tick does not usually feel painful, which is part of the problem.
 Folks might not even know a tick has bitten them because they may think they would undoubtedly notice something as invasive as a tick bite.

-While not every single tick bite can spread disease to a host, it is good to know what the signs are for tick-borne illnesses that can occur in Arizona.
+While not every single tick bite can spread disease to a host, it is good to know the signs for tick-borne illnesses that can occur in Arizona.

 - Colorado Tick Fever: Vomiting, rash, chills, fever, lethargy, sore throat, and cramping may occur anywhere from one day to two weeks.
 Thankfully human lives are usually not in danger if a tick passes this disease to them.

 - Rocky Mountain Spotted Fever: Victims can experience fever, vomiting, headache, and spotted rash anywhere from two to 12 days after a bite.
 The condition can become life-threatening.

 - Tularemia: An ulcer, swollen lymph glands, and high fever may show up; symptoms may be anywhere from mild to severe.
 Transmission time can be around three to five days.